 - Dedicated forecast model grids to refine data to local scales when needed.

 - Ensemble weather simulations to assess weather variability.

 - (In-situ) Observations to validate the latest available data and make adjustments as needed.

 Multidisciplinary teams then assess the data and comparisons to prepare and issue an optimal forecast.

-Using these tools, your resulting forecast should be highly detailed and show the probability of scenarios happening.
-Is there is any chance of thresholds being exceeded?
+Your resulting forecast should be highly detailed and show the probability of scenarios happening.
+Is there any chance of thresholds being exceeded?
 Your weather forecast will tell you.
 Is severe weather expected due to the topography in the project area?
 Your forecast will tell you.
 Are you sheltered from the storm on your location?
 Your forecast will tell you as well.